Ideraldo/Ideraldo/README.md

 Profession 💻: FullStack Developer.

-College 👨‍🎓: Bachelor of Information Systems student.
+College 👨‍🎓: Bachelor of Information Systems.

-2023 Goals 📑: Learn more about Backend and Devops.
+2024 Goals 📑: Learn more about Solidity, Blockhain and AI integrations.